sismitrii/OC_P7_Groupomania/README.md

 The API is working with a MongoDB dataBase.
 So an MongoDB account is required.
 If you do not have one, it's possible to register for free at this [adress](https://www.mongodb.com/cloud/atlas/register).

 Then :
-- Create a new projject
+- Create a new project
 - Built a database
     - Choose Shared Free (on right)
     - Possible to change the name of the cluster (Default Cluster0)